Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 \subsection{Organization of the paper}

 The outline of the paper is now as follows.
 After reviewing the preliminaries, we start with the computation in the smooth case, proving Theorem~\ref{t:O(1)}; this is the content of Section \ref{s:subleading}.
 We then move to the case of hameomorphisms in Section \ref{s:non-simple}: the outcome of the computation from the previous section gives an explicit formula for the subleading asymptotics in the smooth case, and this motivates our definition for a hameomorphism with unbounded subleading asymptotics, see Section \ref{s:non-simple}, which is the key step in proving Theorem~\ref{thm:notsimple}.
 Section \ref{s:extension} uses related ideas to extend the Calabi invariant: the idea is that, just as the subleading asymptotics are a suitable replacement for Ruelle, the leading asymptotics allow for infinitely many extensions of Calabi.
-In Section \ref{s:simple}, we prove the simplicity result Theorem~\ref{thm:comm}.
-Finally, in the last section, we take up the question of whether the subleading asymptotics of the $\mu_k$ recover Ruelle for arbitrary Hamiltonians.
-This is not relevant to the algebraic considerations here, but is a very interesting question in its own right; we give a heuristic examination.
+Finally, in Section \ref{s:simple}, we prove the simplicity result Theorem~\ref{thm:comm}.